Cytotoxic T-lymphocyte associated protein 4

 Cytotoxic T-lymphocyte associated protein 4, (CTLA-4) also known as CD152 (cluster of differentiation 152), is a protein receptor that functions as an immune checkpoint and downregulates immune responses.
 CTLA-4 is constitutively expressed in regulatory T cells but only upregulated in conventional T cells after activation – a phenomenon which is particularly notable in cancers.
 It acts as an "off" switch when bound to CD80 or CD86 on the surface of antigen-presenting cells.
-It is encoded by the gene CTLA4 in humans.

-The CTLA-4 protein is encoded by the Ctla4 gene in mice.
+It is encoded by the CTLA4 gene in humans, and by the Ctla4 gene in mice.

 History

 CTLA-4 was first identified in 1991 as a second receptor for the T cell costimulation ligand B7.
 In November 1995, the labs of Tak Wah Mak and Arlene Sharpe independently published their findings on the discovery of the function of CTLA-4 as a negative regulator of T-cell activation, by knocking out the gene in mice.
 Previous studies from several labs had used methods which could not definitively define the function of CTLA-4, and were contradictory.